jackalopelabs/jackalopes/MULTIPLAYER.md

 - [x] Cross-browser communication for testing and fallback

 These features are functional but still need optimization for smoothness and performance.

+### 🎮 Character & Event Synchronization Issues
+- [ ] Characters sometimes appear with the wrong model (jackalope shows as merc)
+- [ ] Remote players are unable to hear shots fired by other players
+- [ ] Jackalopes sometimes don't see mercs properly

 ### ✅ Phase 1: Frontend Prototype (Testing Without Backend)
 All tasks have been completed in this phase.